City of Light, City of Dark: Plot synopsis

 An enigmatic race of beings known as the Kurbs are introduced at the story's outset.
 Except as serpentine extensions of shadow, they are rarely seen, and thrive only in darkness.
 Utilizing something called the Power, they are able to control the rhythm of day and night.
-When humans first arrived on Manhattan Island (a place of apparent significance to the Kurbs), a treaty was signed: the Ritual Cycle of Acknowledgment.
+When humans first arrived on Manhattan Island, a place of apparent significance to the Kurbs, a treaty was signed: the Ritual Cycle of Acknowledgment.
 The Kurbs would loan the island out for human use, and even share their source of power.
-But there were conditions: in synchronization with the summer and winter solstices, the source of Power would be ritualistically hidden somewhere on the island, and if it was not found in time, the Kurbs would reclaim the island, and everything would freeze.
+But in exchange, in synchronization with the summer and winter solstices, the source of Power would be ritualistically hidden somewhere on the island, and if it was not found in time, the Kurbs would reclaim the island, and everything would freeze.
 Over the years, the Power was hidden inside different objects, including an ear of corn, a musket ball, an oil lamp and, most recently, a subway token.
 A lineage of women were given the responsibility of carrying out the Ritual Cycle Of Acknowledgment, and were granted special powers through the Kurbs' source of Power, as well.

-This system works for centuries until evil Mr. Underton tried to steal the Power a few years back, and lost his eyesight.
+This system works for centuries without incident until evil Mr. Underton tried to steal the Power a few years back, and lost his eyesight.
 Now he is close to stealing it once again, and if he succeeds, the Kurbs will take back the City, reducing it to a dark and frozen tundra.
-It's up to two kids named Carlos and Sarah to find the subway token with the Power and keep the City safe, despite secrets of Sarah's history that are entwined with the token.
+It's up to two kids named Carlos and Sarah to both stop Mr. Underton from obtaining the subway token with the Power and use it to keep the City safe, despite secrets of Sarah's history that are entwined with the token.
 What ensues is a race against darkness.
 A race against the lies of the past.
 And most of all, a race against time.